Which city is cheaper, Faro or Rhodes?

 Faro is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

-Visitors enjoy the scuba diving and snorkeling and shopping when visiting the active destination of Rhodes.
+Visitors enjoy the scuba diving and snorkeling and shopping when visiting the diverse destination of Rhodes.
 This island offers something for everyone.
 Many visitors also spend a good bit of time hiking.
 Plenty of people spend five days in the area when traveling.
 Five days is often enough time to do most activities.

 It's hard to know how much time to spend in Faro.
 For many, it makes a great getaway for five days.
 People enjoy relaxing at one of the resorts.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.